 (We are deeply sorry if we missed anyone in this list.)

 In order to keep it simple, here is how you can start Jenkins on Java 11 using the Docker image.

 You can select a Java 11 based image by suffixing the tag of the image with

 If you are upgrading an existing instance please read the Upgrading Jenkins Java version from 8 to 11 page before upgrading.

 So you can run Jenkins on Java 11 with:

 docker run -p 50000:50000 -p 8080:8080 jenkins/jenkins:2.164-jdk11

 However, and as always, you can still start Jenkins with other methods.
-Please see the more detailed documentation at Running Jenkins on Java 11.
+Please see the more detailed documentation at Installing Jenkins.